UPRI-earthquake/earthquake-hub-frontend/docs/SIDEBAR.md

 ## Selection Flow

 - Clicking a row dispatches `SELECT(publicID)` to Redux
+- Clicking an already-selected row dispatches `DESELECT` (toggle off)
-- Map markers listen with `useSelector`; if matching, they open the popup and fly to location
+- Map markers listen with `useSelector`; if matching, they open the popup and fly to location; on deselect, the previously selected marker closes its popup

 See also: `docs/SELECTION_STATE_FLOW.md`